-SETH can be operated in two modes; Disperse-mode or Reconstruct-mode.
-In disperse-mode, the data given to SETH is encrypted, dispersed and sent to the different sinks.
-In reconstruct-mode, the data from a number of intact sinks is collected and recombined to yield the original information.
+SETH can be operated in two modes; Write-mode (Disperse-mode or SETH-mode) or Read-mode (Recombine-mode or ISIS-mode).
+In write-mode, the data given to SETH is encrypted, dispersed and written to the different redundant sinks.
+In read-mode, the data from a number of intact sinks is read, decrypted and recombined to yield the originally written information.
 The encrypt/decrypt and disperse/recombine functions are achieved using a set of secret keys that must be supplied to SETH.
-Figure 1, shows the SETH disperse/reconstruct modes.
+Figure-1 below, shows the read and write modes of SETH.

-Keeping the aforementioned versatility and flexibility in mind, we decided to make the SETH chip interface an 8-bit bus to four 4-bit buses - using four 8-bit keys.
-Hence, a stream of 8 bits can be dispersed into four streams of 4 bits each, so that any two of these four streams are sufficient to reconstruct the original 8-bit stream.
+Keeping the afforementioned versatility and flexibility in mind, we decided to make the SETH chip interface an 8-bit bus to four 4-bit buses - using four 8-bit keys.
+Hence, a stream of 8 bits can be dispersed into four streams of 4 bits each, so that any two of these four streams is sufficient to reconstruct the original 8-bit stream.
 Different series/parallel configurations using SETH are possible.
 For instance, two SETH chips in parallel can be used to interface a 16-bit bus to eight 4-bit buses or to four 8-bit buses or to two 16-bit buses.
-In any case the level of redundancy is 100% and the achievable fault-tolerance is 50% (that is we tolerate the loss of 50% of the storage sinks or chanFigure 1: SETH Disperse and Reconstruct modes nels).
+In any case the level of redundancy is 100% and the achievable fault-tolerance is 50% (that is we tolerate the loss of 50% of the storage sinks or channels).
 These, however, are still controllable.
-For instance by using only three of the four output buses, the redundancy drops to 50%, whereas the level of fault-tolerance becomes 33%.
+For instance by using only three of the four output buses, the redundancy drops to 50%, wherea the level of fault-tolerance becomes 33%.
 In any of the above cases security is guaranteed since the dispersed data is actually encrypted.
 Moreover, by using exactly two of the output buses, SETH can be used just for encryption and dispersal (with no added redundancy and no support for failures).
 Another degree of freedom (both in the redundancy/fault-tolerance and security levels) can be achieved by using series configuration of SETH.

-Information Dispersal and Retrieval
+3 Dispersal and Retrieval of Information

-In this section we explain how the IDA works.
-We single out the different operations to be performed and which must be carried out in real-time by SETH.
-For a thorough presentation of the algorithm, we refer the reader to the original paper on IDA, [7], and to the data scattering and gathering examples in the Appendix of [2].
+In this section we explain how the Information Dispersal Algorithm works.
+We single out the different operations to be done and which must be implemented in real-time by SETH.
+We refer the reader to the original paper on IDA, [Rabin:87], for a thorough presentation of the algorithm.
+In the appendix, we use some examples to show data scattering and gathering using IDA.

 Let F be the original file (information) we want to disperse.
-The main idea behind IDA is to split this file into n different pieces so that recombining any m of these, $m \leq n$, is sufficient to reconstruct F, whereas any number of pieces less than m would not be sufficient to reveal any information about the contents of any portion of F.
+The main idea behind IDA is to split this file into n different pieces so that recombining any m of these pieces, $m \leq n$, should be sufficient to reconstruct F, wherea any number of pieces less than m would not be sufficient to reveal any information about the contents of any portion of F.